All Souls/All Saints Day 2018

 We hear these words and invitation to Lent each year at our Ash Wednesday service.
 It is an opportunity for each of us to consider how, and perhaps if, we are living as Christians.
 The elements of Christian practice that are emphasized in Lent – self-examination and repentance; prayer, fasting, and self-denial; reading and meditation on God’s holy Word – are intended to deepen our relationship with God in Jesus Christ.

 In my recent address at the Annual Meeting, I spoke to the importance of recalling and nurturing our relationship with God in Christ because it is the foundation of who we are and all we do as individuals and a parish.
 If we allow that relationship to lie fallow, our work is in vain—for it will be temporary, passing.
 It is only when our being and our doing are grounded in a living, active relationship with Christ that God’s Spirit empowers and sustains us; linking our efforts with God’s mission of reconciling all of creation with God’s self and each of us with one another.
-It is a mission begun in and through Christ and continues in us, his followers.
+It is a mission begun in and through Christ and continues in u

 “O come, O come, Emmanuel, and ransom captive Israel,